Crystal Spring Gibbins

 Her work appears in Arc Poetry Magazine, Cincinnati Review, Hayden’s Ferry Review, Parenthesis Journal, Prairie Schooner, Verse Daily, The Writer’s Almanac, and elsewhere.
 She is the recipient of grants from the Minnesota State Arts Board, Arrowhead Regional Arts Council, and Chequamegon Bay Arts Council.

-Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska-Lincoln, an MFA in Creative Writing and Certificate in Publishing from Minnesota State University-Moorhead, and BFA in Professional and Creative Writing from Bemidji State University.
-She has taught creative writing, literature, and composition for nearly 15 years at several universities and colleges in the Midwest.
+Crystal holds a PhD in English with concentrations in Creative Writing, 20th and 21st Century American Poetry, and North American Environmental Literature from the University of Nebraska-Lincoln, an MFA in Creative Writing and Certificate in Publishing from Minnesota State University-Moorhead, a BFA in Professional and Creative Writing from Bemidji State University, and an AA from Rainy River Community College.
+She has taught creative writing, literature, and composition for 15 years at several universities and colleges.

-Currently, she is writing her second poetry collection Re: Wild, which focuses on native, non-native, and invasive species inhabiting Lake Superior and the Boundary Waters, and illustrating and writing a graphic nonfiction collection about her life and travels.
+Currently, she is writing a second poetry collection that focuses on environmental issues affecting the Boundary Waters and Great Lakes.
+She also illustrates and writes UP NORTH, a comic blog about her life and travels.

-Crystal lives on the south shore of Lake Superior in northwestern Wisconsin.
+Crystal lives on the south shore of Lake Superior in northwest Wisconsin.